digshake/CSJavaWUSTL/_sources/Module9-Abstract-Data-Types/assignment.rst

 To receive full credit you must:

-* Have a Snake that is controlled by the keyboard and moves in a snake-like fashion across the screen
+* Have a Snake that is controlled by the keyboard and moves in a snake-like fashion across the screen.
+The expectation is that the movement will work like the game linked above.
+Moving the entire body of the snake in the same direction will not receive full credit.

 * Randomly place food around the game screen